Corn Gael Linn

 The unnamed trophy is the youngest Rounders trophy making its debut in 1998, following the success from under 16 mixed, it was decided to an under 18 mixed .
 The first final proved a real nail biter as Rathdowney battled Glynn/ in what went down as the lowest scoring rounders final ever, ending 3-2 in of the Wexford natives.

 Introduced to the game in 1977, The Corn Aodh Rua took its place as the Senior Men's most prestigious prize.
 The very first winner was again Erin's Own, however I think this trophy will always be linked to the team Erne Eagles who won it an amazing ten season in a 98-2007, a record that will be difficult to break.

 This trophy was donated to the association in 1976 by

-Charles J , and presented to the winners Erin's Own who beat Lavey Derry.
+Charles J , and presented to the winners Erin's Own who beat Lavey from Derry.
 The 7 innings match and presentation all happened in under minutes.
-It has been won by 9 different but 15 different clubs and counting.
+It has been won by 9 different and 15 different clubs.

 The Syntax Cup

 The first Senior Mixed tournament took place in 1990 & was won by from the Syntax factory in .
 At the time there was no trophy the following year's final which was won by Lakelands.
 The Syntax factory then donated a cup named after them.
 This Cup was retired by the Ard Comhailre in 2020 and was replaced by the Dympna Reilly Cup.